ServerPress/classicpress-blueprint/README.md

-# gutenberg-blueprint
+# classicpress-blueprint
-A DesktopServer blueprint that dynamically creates a Gutenburg test site
+A DesktopServer blueprint that dynamically creates a ClassicPress test site

-* Download the latest version of WordPress and install
+* Download the latest version of ClassicPress and install
-* Download the latest Gutenberg Plugin, install and activate
-* Download the Gutenburg Theme, install and activate
-* Fetch the example Testimonial block plugin, install and activate*
-* Save the permalinks as %postname%
-* And check the discourage search engines from indexing

 To install, download it and move it into: